ropensci-archive/roweb2/content/blog/2017-11-10-rprofile-mara-averick.md

 MA: No, no. I could probably benefit from that, but my goal is never to be 100% remote.
 After I went to that first data conference, I felt like being around all these people who are so much smarter than I am, and know so much more than I do is intimidating, but I also learned so much.
 And I learned so many things I was doing, not wrong, but inefficiently.
 I still learn about 80 things I’m doing inefficiently every day.

-> <h3>My goal right now - stop holding on to all of my projects that are not as done as I want them to be, and will never be done.</h3>
+> My goal right now - stop holding on to all of my projects that are not as done as I want them to be, and will never be done.

 KO: Do you have set beginnings and endings to projects?
 How many projects are you juggling at a given time?